hybridly/hybridly/docs/configuration/vite.md

 ## Setting the php executable path

-To set the path to the php executable the `PHP_EXECUTABLE_PATH` environment variable to your custom path.
+To set the path to the php executable you have to set the `PHP_EXECUTABLE_PATH` environment variable to your custom path.

 You can set the environment variable by placing `PHP_EXECUTABLE_PATH=custom/path/to/php` before the `vite` command in the dev and build script.